-There is a need to be very careful when rebuilding the RAID system, because minor misalignments can produce negative impacts on the whole system.
+There is a need to be very careful when rebuilding RAID Array because minor misalignments can produce negative impacts on the whole system.

 Users must be aware if misalignments are occurring on their system, to avoid any operations that may work with these errors that can produce more significant problems.

 Misalignment is a cause for concern, and it can turn into an unmanageable problem if it is allowed to “work in harmony” with another error.

 What Are The New Configurations of RAID 5?

 RAID 5 can use disk striping with parity.
 These two configurations are perfect combinations that ensure data protection from any failures.

 - It sets the standard by evenly balances read and writes, a method that is now widely used in most RAID methods today.

 - It can continuously check if the data that it holds have been overwritten to prevent the possibility that these essential data can turn into unretrievable files.